ehabkost/gdb-qemu/README.md

 Scripts to extract data from a QEMU binary and compare machine- type compatibility between different QEMU binaries.

+## Why GDB?

+The scripts in this repository use GDB to extract information that is not provided through QMP commands.
+In other words, this is a workaround to limitations in the QMP introspection interfaces provided by QEMU.

+## Limitations

+There are a few errors reported on the x86 CPU `min-*level` properties that are likely to be false positives.
+This needs to be investigated.

+The scripts doesn't know what to expect on properties that were not present in older QEMU versions, and prints _"I don't know the default value of ..."_ warnings.
+This can be addressed by adding new entires to `OMITTED_PROP_VALUES`.

+# Instructions

 ## Collecting JSON dumps

 To collect data from a single QEMU binary and save it in a JSON